Perspective | I saw the teen comedies of my generation, but they didn’t see me. Then came ‘Easy A.’

 I remember grumbling through the movie’s title sequence — my Pennsylvania-raised bitterness fueled swipes at how “unfortunate” she was to live in eternally sunny California — watching the camera pan from expansive, sun-dappled vineyards to a crowded quad as Emma Stone’s husky, wise-beyond-her-years voice settled over the scene.
 “The rumors of my promiscuity have been greatly exaggerated,” she proclaimed.
 Then: “Don’t worry — this isn’t one of those tales.”

-Her tone was blase.
+Her tone was blasé.
 Cocky, even.
 Until then, there weren’t many American coming-of-age movie protagonists with that level of assured self-awareness (especially about sex) from the get-go.

 My main references were the male characters in 2007’s “Superbad,” in which Stone had played the supporting role of Jonah Hill’s love interest.
 Hill and Michael Cera played two friends determined to not be virgins and to make sexist jokes that aged poorly.
 And though I saw myself in Ellen Page’s quirky title character in another 2007 film, “Juno,” the plot still revolved around teen pregnancy and adult decisions that I didn’t find relatable.